-While the sluggish economy may weigh on plans by businesses and consumers to invest in these products, use of power generation equipment made by companies such as Caterpillar and Cummins Inc. (CMI) will increase and supplies will tighten, said Kaplowitz.
+While the sluggish economy may weigh on plans by businesses and consumers to invest in these products, use of power generation equipment made by companies such as Caterpillar and Cummins Inc. (CMI:US) will increase and supplies will tighten, said Kaplowitz.

 Honda’s Atlanta-based power equipment unit, which sells portable generators the company makes in Japan, is running low on inventory following last week’s storm, Sara Pines, a spokeswoman for the unit, said in a Nov.
 5 e-mail.

 Demand is at “incredible levels, it’s like nothing we have seen before,” said Melanie Tydrich, a spokeswoman for closely held Kohler Co., the second-largest maker of standby residential generators.